What has happened in Nepal since the 2015 earthquake

 Nepal’s fuel blockage and black-market profits

 I’ve been in many fuel shortages in Nepal.
 Most wither out after a few weeks when people start to protest.
-This time was different though.
-There were very few protests.
+In late 2015 and early 2016 it was different though.
+There were very few protests aside from at the border.
 National sentiment had sunk in that this was a waiting battle with India over what the Nepalese government called an illegal blockade.
 Given that the protests were largely on the Nepalese side and the international community saw this, virtually no international political support was given to Nepal (source).
 The Nepalese political rebuke in a nutshell?
 Everyone supported India because it was richer.
 One of Nepal’s characteristic faults is not taking responsibility and criticism which had now pivoted to the national psyche.

 During the months that followed huge gas and petrol queues appeared all over the country.
 But for the wealthy there was no issue.
 The black-market had no shortage of either fuel or gas (source, source).

-The divide between rich and poor became blatantly obvious in Nepal
+The divide between rich and poor has become blatantly obvious in Nepal

 The poor in Nepal continued to sit in makeshift post-earthquake shelters as no construction materials, aid or heating supplies could be brought in (source).
 Meanwhile the government wrangled with itself over how to even begin the planning stages of reconstruction let alone on the ground support for those devastated.
 Mass protests never happened.
 Why?